Portfolio¶

 Stop laddering¶

-- Stop laddering is a technique to incrementally move out of a position.
-Instead of providing a single stop value to close out the position, you can now provide an array of stop values, each removing a certain amount of the position when hit.
-This amount can be controlled by providing a differnet ladder mode.
-Furthermore, thanks to a new broadcasting feature that allows arrays to broadcast along just one axis, the stop values don't need to have the same shape as data.
+- Stop laddering is a technique for incrementally moving out of a position.
+Instead of providing a single stop value to close a position, you can provide an array of stop values, with each one removing a certain amount of the position when triggered.
+You can control this amount by choosing a different ladder mode.
+Thanks to a new broadcasting feature that allows arrays to broadcast along just one axis, the stop values do not need to have the same shape as the data.
 You can even provide stop arrays of different shapes as parameters!

 Test two TP ladders